It's now time to fund your IRA account!

 How do I start my Rollover process?

 To initiate a Rollover on your iTrustCapital dashboard, please click here to view a walkthrough of the procedures.
-It is highly recommended to reach out to your previous plan administrator as soon as possible, after creating a Rollover request on the iTrustCapital platform, to get the process started.
+It is highly recommended to reach out to your financial institution soon as possible, after creating a Rollover request on the iTrustCapital platform, to get the process started.

 How long will my Rollover take?

 The Rollover process can take up to 3-4 weeks.
 It is recommended to reach out to your previous plan administrator as soon as possible to initiate the Rollover.
-Please note that checks sent by your previous custodian may take 7-10 business days to arrive.
+Please note that checks sent by your previous custodian via regular mail may take 5-15 business days to arrive and be processed.

 Can I rollover a pre-taxed Employer-Sponsored Retirement Plan into a Roth IRA?